act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Failed Example 3

-Heading marked up with `role="heading"` that does not describe the topic or purpose of its [section of the content][].
+Heading marked up with `role="heading"` that does not describe the topic or purpose of the following [palpable content][].
 The heading is positioned off screen and is [included in the accessibility tree][].

 ```html
 <html lang="en">